Skip to content

 Superficial vs Deep Muscles

-Latissimus Dorsi Muscles - LATS (Superficial)
+Latissimus Dorsi - Lats (Superficial)

 Related: Best Latissimus Dorsi Exercises

-Trapezius - TRAPS (Superficial)
+Trapezius - Traps (Superficial)

 Related: Best Exercises for the Trapezius Muscle With Weights